leetosc/leeto-portfolio/src/pages/projects/leeto-games.md

 Looking back, the code and overall architecture could be improved in many ways, but I am still proud of what I was able to accomplish with my limited knowledge at the time, and building this project was a great learning experience.

 #### Update 2023
-Board Game Atlas, the company that was providing the API for this project, has gone out of business.
+Board Game Atlas, the company that was providing the API for this project, has gone out of business and the API is no longer available.
 As a result, no new games can be added.

 ### Motivation